arodmail/aws-doc/README.md

 #### Get Nodes

-Nodes are the worker machines in Kubernetes, and they can be either physical machines or virtual machines.
-To list all the nodes in a Kubernetes cluster:
+To list all the nodes in the cluster:

 ```
 kubectl get nodes -o wide